 - the provider has put in place the appropriate resources that, if utilised effectively, should enable it to deliver the programme at the required standards and levels of quality; and

 - the programme meets SAICA's requirements in terms of the standards of learning and teaching.

 Accreditation of a programme is not an assurance that a provider is achieving the required standard of delivery of that programme.
 Rather, accreditation certifies that a programme contains the requirements necessary to meet SAICA's accreditation standards."

 An essential element of accreditation is quality control.
 Hence SAICA assesses and monitors the relevant programmes of higher education institutions / universities.
 The quality assurance process performed by SAICA includes:

 - The completion of an annual self-evaluation by each provider / university offering an accredited programme; and

 - A monitoring visit at least once in every five year cycle.
-(The second accreditation and monitoring cycle having commenced in 2011.)
+(The third accreditation and monitoring cycle having commenced in 2016.)

 Importantly, accreditation is a PROCESS and SAICA works with each of the universities below to assist them in maintaining their accreditation status (Looked at another way, SAICA see the accreditation of universities as a PARTNERSHIP).

 Should a programme not meet SAICA's standards, the provider would first be given an opportunity to make the necessary changes to its programmes so as to yield a more positive outcome before steps are taken to de-accredit a programme.
 De-accreditation too is a PROCESS which would take place over a period of time during which it would be possible for the provider to take steps which could result in its accreditation status being restored.
 De-accreditation would NOT prejudice students already in the system (i.e. students would be allowed to continue and complete their degrees at such an institution.)